reclaim your spiritual life, connect with the Divine, and build a life that is whole, honest, and will help heal the world (yes, you).

 I am passionate about helping regular people who want more out of their lives discover ways to reclaim their traditions from abusive theology, reconnect with the Divine, and build a better world together.
 Right in the midst of the craziness of ordinary life.

-We do this as a community, through articles, discussions, tools like the #Balance4Life planner, and my first book: It's All Sacred.
+We do this as a community, through articles, discussions, tools like the #Balance4Life planner, classes, and my first book: It's All Sacred.
 All those questions you've always wanted to ask but didn't really dare?
 That's what I'm here for.

 Life is complicated, chaotic, and sometimes difficult.
 For those seeking a life of connection with the divine, and a slower, more intentional life it can also be lonely.
 The Crazy Whole Life Facebook group offers a community of support, filled with fellow seekers.
 Support one another, share your insight and wisdom, and get regular reminders to pause, breathe and be.